jp2011/spatial-poisson-mixtures/README.md

 https://arxiv.org/abs/1910.05212v1.

-These codes have been tested to work on a Ubuntu and OSX.
-It works on Python 3.
+These codes have been tested to work on Ubuntu and OSX.
+It requires Python 3.

 ## Steps to execute the program